-"In general terms, if the budget is defined then the budget is a plan which is made by making a balanced estimate of the income and expenditure of the country."
+"In general terms, if the budget is defined, the budget is a plan which is made by making a balanced estimate of the income and expenditure of the country."

 An ideal budget is a budget in which no one has a personal interest and who is beneficial to all, irrespective of any class of people.
 Generally speaking, a normal person also prepares a budget, he spends his money on the basis of his monthly income.
 For example, if Ramesh has a monthly salary of Rs 10,000 and prepares a budget for how he will spend his money so much on which item, he will try that his total expenditure is less than 10000 rupees so that he can also save.
 So he will spend according to his income.
 Thus, the common man can balance his expenditure.

-The preparation of the budget includes Finance Minister, Finance Secretary, Revenue Secretary and Chief Economic Advisor of the government, etc. According to Article 365, no tax can be levied without any law and according to Article 266, without the permission of Parliament Expenditure will not be spent.
+The preparation of the budget includes the Finance Minister, Finance Secretary, Revenue Secretary and Chief Economic Advisor of the government, etc. According to Article 365, no tax can be levied without any law, and according to Article 266, without the permission of Parliament Expenditure will not be spent.
 The President puts the budget in the Lok Sabha on the last working day of February.
-Budget presented in Lok Sabha by the Finance Minister of the Central Government.
+The budget presented in Lok Sabha by the Finance Minister of the Central Government.
 This must be passed by both houses of Parliament before the budget is implemented.

 5 types of budgets are used in India.